Creating and registering a component type

 that runs a query on Snowflake.

-Scaffolded files for Dagster component type at /.../my-component-library/src/my_component_library/lib/shell_command.py.
+Scaffolded files for Dagster component type at /.../my-component-library/src/my_component_library/components/shell_command.py.

-This will add a new file to your project in the lib
+This will add a new file to the components

 import dagster as dg